Reflections from SAMI Workshop: Citizens Have a Voice, but Journalists Have a Megaphone

 Communication is key!

 Haven’t we always been taught that good communication is the key to personal and professional success?
 More than ever before, we see that the media can drive good governance, and that communications is more than a mere add-on tool for organizations in both the public and private sectors.
 The media, when properly tapped into, is a powerful vehicle and it can play a pivotal role in influencing attitudes and behaviors: Both traditional media organizations and user-generated content can inform audiences by transmitting information about world events; can shape awareness and public opinion by reporting on issues; or act as watchdogs or whistleblowers to protect public interest and put pressure on entities where there may be misconduct or malpractice.
-However, a few unreliable sources in the industry tend to lead the public to disregard all media as unreliable or untrustworthy.
+However, according to a Chicago medical malpractice attorney, a few unreliable sources in the industry tend to lead the public to disregard all media as unreliable or untrustworthy.

 Brought together by our passion for journalism in development – from LGBT rights to social accountability – close to 20 communication experts from the region and beyond came to the SAMI workshop to discuss some of these themes, and to refresh our knowledge and practical skills.
 We were journalists and media trainers; mentors from GPSA projects in Malawi, Ghana, and the Kyrgyz Republic; and representatives from the Aga Khan Foundation in Bangladesh and Washington, DC.
 The workshop was facilitated by Thomas Lansner, SAMI project director and veteran journalist, and GSMC staff regularly joined the workshop that was created to essentially ‘train the trainers.’